roachhd/roachhd.github.io/_posts/2021-03-26-How-I-Became-An-Early-Riser.md

 ### By Katie Ball

 I’ve found that waking early has been one of the best things I’ve done as I’ve changed my life recently, and I thought I’d share my tips.
 I just posted about my morning routine, and thought you might like to know how I get up at 4:30 a.m.

 For many years, I was a late riser.
 I loved to sleep in.
-Then things changed, because I had to wake up between 6-6:30 a.m. to fix my kids’ lunches and get them ready for school.
+Then things changed,
+because I had to wake up between 6-6:30 a.m. to fix my kids’ lunches and get them ready for school.
 But last year, when I decided to train for my first marathon, I decided that I needed to start running in the mornings if I was to have any time left for my family.

 So, I set out to make waking up early a habit.
 I started by getting up at 5:30 a.m., then at 5 a.m.
-When that became a habit, and I had to wake up at 4 a.m. or 3:30 a.m. for an early long run, it wasn’t a problem.
-And last November, when I decided to participate in NaNoWriMo, I decided to get up at 4 a.m. to write for at least an hour a day.
-Now that I completed that novel-writing goal, I don’t need to wake that early anymore, but have settled on a happy compromise of waking at 4:30 a.m.
-Some days, when I’m really tired (if I go to sleep late), I’ll wake at 5:00 or 5:30, but that’s still earlier than I used to wake up.
+When that became a habit, and I had to wake up at 4 a.m. or 3:30 a.m. for an early long run, it wasn’t a problem.Some days, when I’m really tired (if I go to sleep late), I’ll wake at 5:00 or 5:30, but that’s still earlier than I used to wake up.

 Here are my tips for becoming an early riser: